 Try a face-framing edgy shag with a fringe.
 A shag will give you fullness and edge to your finer hair.
-You will spend time with less products when you get a great haircut that suits your face shape and hair texture.
+You will spend time with fewer products when you get a great haircut that suits your face shape and texture.
 Shags have been around for decades and have changed names and variations.
-But, they have given great style time and time again.
-From soft to edgy, young and old, and all the in between.
+But, they have given great style time and time again, from soft to edgy, young and old, and all the in between.

 A medium shag with intentional layering is retro chic.
-If you’re looking to have some volume and shape to thick hair, you will want to get a razor cut.
+If you want to have some volume and shape to thick hair, you will want to get a razor cut.
 The best way to get volume through the crown is with a crown player.
 Style with a round brush for body and finish with a light-hold hair spray, like Cult + King Set Spray.

 Go for a medium shag with 90s-inspired layers and bangs.
 This on-trend style works great for clients with fine or medium hair textures that are not too thick.
 Combining the bangs and layered shag gives the best balance of softness and movement.
-To get this look, I suggest starting out by blow-drying your hair straight.
+I suggest starting out by blow-drying your hair straight to get this look.
 Use an expert brush like CHI’s Turbo Ceramic Round Boar Brush.
-Then add in some soft waves with a curling iron or wand.
+Then, add in some soft waves with a curling iron or wand.
 Finish off the look with a lightweight shine serum.
 Try a smoothing serum for amazing results that last all day.

 A red shag with fringe is one of the best things you can do if you want to make a semi-casual style look modern yet stylish.
-The medium-length shag gives your hair plenty of body while the thick fringe adds a touch of elegance.
-To style this look, start by working a small amount of mousse into your damp hair and then blow-dry with a round brush.
+The medium-length shag gives your hair plenty of body, while the thick fringe adds a touch of elegance.
+To style this look, work a small amount of mousse into your damp hair and then blow-dry with a round brush.
 Finally, use a flat iron to create a slightly tousled look.
-With this hairstyle, you’ll have a look that is sure to attract attention!
+With this hairstyle, you’ll have a look sure to attract attention!

 If you want a modern, versatile look, try a shaggy texture.
 It adds movement and opens the hair, while the razored curtain bangs give it a unique, edgy element.
-To style it, use a bit of styling wax and use your fingers.
-This may help to give it a slightly tousled look.
-Make sure to avoid a low-quality hairdryer, as this cut requires some heat to keep it in shape.
-With a little bit of styling and maintenance, you can rock this look day after day.
+Use a bit of styling wax and use your fingers to style it.
+This may give it a slightly tousled look.
+Avoid a low-quality hairdryer, as this cut requires some heat to keep it in shape.
+With some styling and maintenance, you can rock this look daily.

 If you’re looking for a mid-length cut with wispy ends and fringe, a silver shag is perfect for you!
 I recommend this look for older women with thick hair.
 It will give you a full, voluminous look while still being easy to manage.
 For added texture and movement, ask your stylist to razor-cut your ends.
 To keep it looking fresh, I recommend using products that add a bit of hold and texturize your hair.
 Try Number 4 High-Performance Hair Care’s Sugar Texturizing Spray.
 It will give you the perfect amount of hold.